Murchison Falls National Park Map

 Day & Night Game Drives

-Murchison Falls National Park game drives are conducted early in the morning as well as in the early evening; offering you a chance to enjoy up-close views of the different Uganda safari animals such as elephants, lions, leopards, buffaloes, giraffes, Uganda kobs, and warthogs.
+Murchison Falls National Park game drives are conducted early in the morning as well as in the early evening, offering you a chance to enjoy up-close views of the different

-A game drive in Murchison Falls can be enjoyed in several designated game viewing areas.
-The main areas are the Delta where there are great chances of seeing the Lions in wait for prey as they go to drink, the Buligi Peninsula, and the southern sector, famously known as the heart of Murchison.
+Several designated game viewing areas in Murchison Falls offer opportunities for a game drive.
+The main areas are the Delta, where there are great chances of seeing the Lions in wait for prey as they go to drink, the Buligi Peninsula, and the

 The Boat Cruise/Launch Trip

-Launch trips to the bottom of the falls are operated by Uganda Wildlife Authority (UWA), Paraa Safari Lodge which operates on the north bank, and Wild Frontiers Nile River Safari on the south bank immediately west of the Paraa ferry jetty.
+Launch trips to the bottom of the falls are operated by Uganda Wildlife Authority (UWA), Paraa Safari Lodge which operates on the north bank, and Wild Frontiers Nile River Safari on the south bank immediately west of the Paraa ferry

 Birding in Murchison Falls National Park